 Our optimisation model utilises parallelism to minimise both the (usually I/O-bound) execution time and the CPU-bound optimisation overhead.
-The model is designed for coarse-grain parallelism architectures comprised by a small number (a few tens) of processors with private memories, point-to-point interprocessor communication and shared peripherals: however, the proposed technique can also be used on machines with private peripherals per processor.
+The model is designed for coarse-grain parallelism architectures comprised by a small number (a few tenths) of processors with private memories, point-to-point interprocessor communication and shared peripherals; however, the proposed technique can also be used on machines with private peripherals per processor.
 These architectures conform to the requirements of recent database machines, as identified in the overview of De Witt and Gray [1].

-The model tranforms the initial query into the query tree representation we proposed in [11].
-Since in this study we focus on the optimisation of join queries, we only consider join processing trees, hereafter also denoted as JTs.
-More specifically, our model is designed to process SQL queries with subqueries that may be nested in any depth.
-The queries can contain ail relational algebra operators: set operators (union. intersection. set difference, can also appear between subqueries.
-For the purposes of this study, we only focus on join queries produced using SQL: however, the same technique is applicable when all query operators are considered, as in the model we propose in [9].

-The JTs handled by the optimiser are both deep and bushy, like the JTs addressed in the model of Ioannidis and Kang [4].
-This tree structure has two advantages: (I) It reduces the optimisation problem to that of finding the optimal join order and the most appropriate algorithms for the nodes [4], as already noted, and (ii) it is very suitable for low parallelism architectures, since it can be directly mapped one-to-one into the query execution graph on the parallel machine: tree nodes are mapped into execution tasks, while tree vertices are implemented as pipes on the execution graph.
+The model transforms the initial query into the query tree representation we proposed in [11].
+Since in this study we focus on the optimisation of join queries, we only consider join processing trees, hereafter also denoted as JTs; however, the same technique is applicable when all query operators are considered, as in the model we propose in [9].
+The JTs handled by our model are both deep and bushy, like the JTs addressed in the model of Ioannidis and Kang [4].
+This tree structure has two advantages: (i) It reduces the optimisation problem to that of finding the optimal join order and the most appropriate algorithms for the nodes [4], as already noted, and (ii) it is very suitable for low parallelism architectures, since it can be directly mapped one-to-one into the query execution graph on the parallel machine; tree nodes are mapped into execution tasks, while tree vertices are implemented as pipes on the execution graph.

-The optimal join tree for a query is a join tree with smallest cost, constructed by repeated tree reorganisation and algorithms selection.
+The optimal join tree for a query is a join tree with smallest cost, constructed by repeated tree reorganisation and algorithms' selection.
 The optimiser uses a library of uniprocessor join algorithms, since the model runs on a low parallelism environment, where each tree node is executed by a single processor.
 The following join algorithms are available for all join operators, including the anti-join operator introduced by Kim [5]:

-- the classic hash method for joins and outerjoins bearing the equality operator, as well as for anti-joins - the nested loops method for joins on relations, one of which fits in a processor's main memory - the merge method for joins on relations, all of which are sorted on the join attribute.
+- the classic hash method for joins and outerjoins bearing the equality operator, as well as for anti-joins - the nested loops method for joins on relations, one of which fits in a processor's main memory - the merge method for joins on relations, all of which are sorted on the join attribute

-The execution algorithm assigned to a JOIN-node is not randomly selected, as in the model of loannidis and Kang [4], because the behaviour of the three aforementioned algorithms is well studied as in the work of Kim [5], Shapiro [8] and Mikkilineni and Su [6], so that criteria for their usage can be extracted:
+The execution algorithm assigned to a JOIN-node is not randomly selected, as in the model of Ioannidis and Kang [4], because the behaviour of the three aforementioned algorithms is well studied, as in the work of Kim [5], Shapiro [8] and Mikkilineni and Su [6], so that criteria for their usage can be extracted:

 - 1. The classic hash method shows best behaviour when the relation on which the hash table is constructed fits in a processor's memory, as proven by Shapiro [8].
-The method can still be used even if only the hash table fits in memory, since this algorithm is proven to be superior to the other two methods in most cases. as noted by Swami and Gupta [13]. - 2.
+The method can still be used even if only the hash table fits in memory, since this algorithm is proven to be superior to the other two methods in most cases, as noted by Swami and Gupta [12]. - 2.
 The nested loops algorithm performs optimally when the relation selected as inner one fits in memory.
-This algorithm has a further advantage of being applicable to all kinds of joins, irrespective of their comparison operator. - 3.
-The merge algorithm require both input relations to be sorted on the join attribute.
+This algorithm has the further advantage of being applicable to all kinds of joins, irrespective of their comparison operator. - 3.
+The merge algorithm requires both input relations to be sorted on the join attribute.
 Whenever this can be ensured, this algorithm is the more appropriate one.
 Otherwise, it is inferior to the hash method.
 Its superiority or inferiority towards the nested loops method depends on whether the cost of sorting the input relations exceeds the cost of swapping one of them in and out of secondary storage, as described by Kim [5].